Anchorsify/Anchorsify.github.io/_summons/Bird.md

 Amahaou may use Move and Search.

 **Crush** *(Speed 12, 10 AP)*
 Usable while on the ground.
 This may only be used while someone is Pinned by the Amahaou.
-It deals (damage), which is doubled for the purposes of inflicting (Blunt) wounds, and applies a Suffocation 2 each time it's used.
-Crushing cannot be avoided, and deals no base damage.
-However, it uses double the Amahaou's standard damage bonus for determining its damage dealt (making it, under normal circumstances, (14 * 2 * 12) = 336 damage, raised to 672 for inflicting wounds).
+It deals no base damage, but still inflicts the Sky King's DB * Speed, which is doubled for the purpose of inflicting (Blunt) wounds, along with Suffocation 2 each time it's used.  which is doubled for the purposes of inflicting (Blunt) wounds, and applies a Suffocation 2 each time it's used.
+Crush automatically hits.

 **Peck** *(Speed 20, 16 AP)*
 Usable while on the ground.
 It's not actually a peck.
 It's actually a bite from a titanic bird's equally oversized beak.
 If this wounds a victim it inflicts both a Blunt (from the crushing force) and Slashing (from... being bitten) wound of the appropriate severity.
 It deals 20d20 damage, but has a -5 Accuracy penalty.
 If used against a Pinned opponent, this hits automatically.